 Installing the Tanium Server

 This topic describes how to install a standalone Tanium Server on a dedicated Windows Server host.
 For details about the Tanium Server and its deployment options, see Tanium Server.
-To install Tanium Servers in a high availability (HA) deployment, see Installing the Tanium Server in an active-active HA cluster.
+To install Tanium Servers in a high availability (HA) deployment, see Installing Tanium Servers in an active-active HA cluster.

 The Tanium Server installer performs the following actions: